lidulyan/Pylyshyn-Storm-1988/README.md

 A submission to the experiment coding competition "MARVIN" organised by Think Cognitive Think Science.

 ### Materials
-See description of the first experiment in the paper of Pylyshyn & Storm (1988) pp. 181-184.
+See a paper of Pylyshyn & Storm (1988, pp. 181-184) for a description of the first experiment.

 The libraries from PsychoPy2 v1.85.2 were used (Pierce, 2009).

-The code was written in python 2.3.0.
+The code was written in Python 2.3.0.

 ### References
 1. Peirce JW (2009) Generating stimuli for neuroscience using PsychoPy.
 Front.
 Neuroinform.
 2:10. doi:10.3389/neuro.11.010.2008